 Setting up your analytics can be a challenging task, especially when the set up is destined for mobile phone applications.
-Which setup platforms to choose for your mobile app, what mobile analytic tools are best, which app platforms are compatible, and moreover – work better together?
+Which setup platforms to choose for your mobile app, what mobile analytics tools are best, which app platforms are compatible, and moreover – work better together?

 These and all other mobile app related questions will be answered in our new article, called Google Analytics Best Setup Practices for Mobile Apps.
-To help you navigate through the comprehensive world of Mobile App setup, we will answer the most commonly-asked questions first, and then move on to describing each of three top setup platforms – Firebase, Google Analytics, and Google Tag Manager – in particular.
+To help you navigate through the comprehensive world of Mobile App setup, we will answer the most commonly-asked questions first, and then move on to describe each of three top setup platforms – Firebase, Google Analytics, and Google Tag Manager – in particular.

 - Is it better to use Firebase, Google Analytics and Google Tag Manager together?